lmaolol08/ROCK-PAPER-SCISSOR-using-Javascript./README.md

 # ROCK-PAPER-SCISSOR-using-Javascript.
-rock paper scissor using java script where I learnt about JSON.strigify, localStorage methods, setItme and getItem
+rock paper scissor using java script where I learnt about JSON.strigify, localStorage methods, setItem and getItem